DSTG has a proud history of delivering innovative science to support the Australian Defence Force.

 Early work undertaken in Scottsdale included research into food compression.
 Following that, three types of ration packs – an emergency ration pack, a one-person 24-hour pack and a ten-person composite pack – were developed and accepted into service by Army.

 Other work included research into the dehydration of meat, the production of glucose-free egg powder, the production of fat anti-oxidants and the compression of dehydrated vegetables.
 The unit also provided research and development services in food science and nutrition, and developed a range of specialised food products to meet the energy and nutritional needs of frontline personnel in various conditions.

-In 1996, DST opened a research site at HMAS Stirling south of Perth in Western Australia in response to the transfer of Navy’s submarine fleet base there from Sydney Harbour.
+In 1996, DSTG opened a research site at HMAS Stirling south of Perth in Western Australia in response to the transfer of Navy’s submarine fleet base there from Sydney Harbour.

 This move coincided with the decommissioning of the Oberon class and entry into service of the Collins class submarines.
 All the work undertaken in Stirling was in support of the Collins class and included operational and exercise analysis, combat system decision-making and training aids, and frontline support to submarine and surface-to-ship sonar systems.

 In 2004, four laboratories were built to enable investigations also into materials, noise and vibration and sonar processing.
 These new facilities include: